+ANTH2350/UGED2980 FALL 2020 MEANINGS OF LIFE

+Lecture: Thursday 1:30-3:15

+Tutorials: Various times to be decided

+Teacher: Gordon Mathews, NAH 409, cmgordon@cuhk.edu.hk

+Tutor: Phillip Thebe.
+NAH 402, thebephillip@gmail.com

-ANTH2350/UGED2980 FALL 2019 MEANINGS OF LIFE Lecture: Thursday 1:30-3:15 MMW LT1 Tutorials: Various times Teacher: Gordon Mathews, NAH 409, cmgordon@cuhk.edu.hk Tutors: Nie Youping, Yoyo, NAH 402, mynuu223@163.com, Zhang Nan, Nan, NAH 406, quoquo.postgrad@hotmail.com In this course, you will learn about the processes through which individual meanings of life are formed and negotiated between individuals and their societies; you will learn this through reading and analysis of individual life stories in Japan and the United States.
+In this course, you will learn about the processes through which individual meanings of life are formed and negotiated between individuals and their societies; you will learn this through reading and analysis of individual life stories in Japan and the United States.
 You will also learn about the evolution of senses of meaning in different societies across human history, from prehistory up until the present and future.
 These two areas of learning will enable you to think about societies past and present and about lives lived within these societies from a new perspective.
 You will also perhaps learn about how to think about your own life and meaning in a deeper and more conscious way; although this course is academic, it transcends the academic, to have a potential impact on your own thinking about your life.

 Although this course examines meanings of life from an anthropological perspective, no prior knowledge of anthropology is required: you can apply what you learn in this course to a wide range of disciplines and endeavors.
-Learning Outcomes After taking this course, you will be able to - a) think analytically about meanings of life within your own and other societies, and understand the complex linkages between individuals and society in creating meaning, - b) comprehend the broad panorama of the evolution of meaning over the course of human history, and - c) (although this outcome cannot be graded) understand your own life in a more insightful way.
-Grading The course will be graded on the basis of: